opencv/opencv/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown

 You may also find the source code in the `samples/cpp/tutorial_code/calib3d/camera_calibration/` folder of the OpenCV source library or [download it from here ](https://github.com/opencv/opencv/tree/master/samples/cpp/tutorial_code/calib3d/camera_calibration/camera_calibration.cpp).
-The program has a single argument: the name of its configuration file.
+For the usage of the program, run it with `-h` argument.
+The program has an essential argument: the name of its configuration file.
 If none is given then it will try to open the one named "default.xml".
 [Here's a sample configuration file ](https://github.com/opencv/opencv/tree/master/samples/cpp/tutorial_code/calib3d/camera_calibration/in_VID5.xml) in XML format.
 In the configuration file you may choose to use camera as an input, a video file or an image list.
 If you